 You might need to update the page builder shortcodes in the language configuration file for different reasons:

 You can download the language configuration file from our repository.
-Add the shortcodes or attributes to the existing shortcodes to the language configuration file
+Add the shortcodes or attributes to the existing shortcodes within the language configuration file.

 The wpml-config.xml file is also used to configure the following elements: